Anaconda (song): Critical response

 However, despite the positive reviews the song received negative reactions.
-The London Economic called it "one of the worst songs ever."
-Critics from National Review referred to the song as "degrading," adding that it promoted prostitution, drug abuse and immorality to young girls.
-A city in Israel banned the song and prohibited it from concerts and sports events.
-They claimed the record is "violations of women's dignity," encouraged "a culture of rape and humiliation of women," and that its lyrics were "full of racist words, insults, sexism and homophobia."
+The London Economic called it "one of the worst songs ever".
+Critics from National Review referred to the song as "degrading", adding that it promoted prostitution, drug abuse and immorality to young girls.
+The city of Nahariya in Israel placed the song on a blacklist, prohibiting it from being performed at summer events sponsored by the city.
+Municipal authorities claimed the record contains "violations of women's dignity", encouraged "a culture of rape and humiliation of women" and that its lyrics are "full of racist words, insults, sexism and homophobia".

 Commercial performance

 In the United States, the song debuted at No. 3 on the Digital Songs chart selling 141,000 digital downloads in its first week.
-Additionally, as Minaj shares lead credit on "Bang Bang," which was No. 2 on that same chart in the same week, Minaj became the first lead act to have two concurrent songs in the top three of the chart since Taylor Swift did it on the list dated September 22, 2012.
+Additionally, as Minaj shares lead credit on "Bang Bang", which was No. 2 on that same chart in the same week, Minaj became the first lead act to have two concurrent songs in the top three of the chart since Taylor Swift did it on the list dated September 22, 2012.
 On the Billboard Hot 100, the song debuted at No. 19, marking Minaj's 51st Hot 100 entry and subsequently breaking out of a tie with Michael Jackson for overall career Hot 100 entries.

-For the week ending September 6, 2014, "Anaconda" jumped 39-2 on the Hot 100, blocked from the top spot by Swift's "Shake It Off".
-It became Minaj's highest charting single on that chart at the time.
+For the week ending September 6, 2014, "Anaconda" jumped to No. 2 on the Hot 100, blocked from the top spot by Swift's "Shake It Off".
+It became Minaj's highest-charting single on that chart at the time.
 It marked her eleventh top ten single.
 Its leap into the runner-up position was brought on primarily by the release of its music video, which garnered 32.1 million domestic streams in its first week.
-That streaming total caused it to consequentially skyrocket 42-1 on Billboard's Streaming Songs chart.
+That streaming total caused it to consequentially skyrocket to No. 1 on Billboard's Streaming Songs chart.
 It is the largest one week streaming sum since Miley Cyrus' "Wrecking Ball" received 36.4 million streams for the week ending September 28, 2013.
 Additionally, the 39-2 ascent for "Anaconda" marks the second-biggest jump ever within the Hot 100's top 40.
-Only Black Eyed Peas made a bigger leap in the region when "Boom Boom Pow" blasted 39-1 on April 18, 2009.
-"Anaconda" was certified double platinum by the Recording Industry Association of America (RIAA) in November 2014 and has sold 1.3 million copies in the US as of December 2014.
+Only Black Eyed Peas made a bigger leap in the region when "Boom Boom Pow" blasted to No. 1 on April 18, 2009.
+"Anaconda" was certified double platinum by the Recording Industry Association of America (RIAA) in November 2014 and has sold 1.3 million copies in the US as of December 2014 and over 8 million total units in the US as of February 2025.